domoto86/credit-risk-classification/report-template.md

 Then.
 There are 2 Logistic Regression Models that are used with the following data:
 *Machine Learning Model 1: Logistic Regression Model based on the Original Data (the data provided by the peer-to-peer lending services company).
-*Machine Learning Model 2: Logistic Regression Model based on the Resampled Data (oversampled data refers to a dataset that has been artificially modified to address class imbalance.
+*Machine Learning Model 2: Logistic Regression Model based on the Resampled Data (oversampled data refers to a dataset artificially modified to address class imbalance.
 Class imbalance occurs when one class has significantly fewer samples than the other class(es) in a binary or multi-class classification problem.
 In such cases, the model may have difficulty learning patterns from the minority class due to the unequal distribution of samples).

-Below, the results of both models.
+Below are the results of both models.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
-  *Accuracy: 99%
+  * Accuracy: 99%
-  *Precision for 0 (Low-Risk Loan): 100%
+  * Precision for 0 (Low-Risk Loan): 100%
-  *Precision for 1 (High-Risk Loan): 85%
+  * Precision for 1 (High-Risk Loan): 85%
-  *Recall for 0 (Low-Risk Loan): 99%
+  * Recall for 0 (Low-Risk Loan): 99%
-  *Recall for 1 (High-Risk Loan): 91%%
+  * Recall for 1 (High-Risk Loan): 91%

 * Machine Learning Model 2:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  * Accuracy: 99%
+  * Precision for 0 (Low-Risk Loan): 100%
+  * Precision for 1 (High-Risk Loan): 84%
+  * Recall for 0 (Low-Risk Loan): 99%
+  * Recall for 1 (High-Risk Loan): 99%

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
+* The accuracy for Machine Learning Model 1 gives 99% accuracy.
+Now, the precision when predicting High-Risk Loans is 85%.
+Although it is a good percentage, the model must be adjusted to increase the numbers.
+Also, it is important to evaluate once the model is adjusted to see if the precision for the Low-Risk Loan gets affected because it is at 100%.
+* The accuracy for Machine Learning Model 2, based on the above metrics, the Logistic Regression Model with over sampled data shows better metrics than the first Logistic Regression model.
+Even though the precision for the High-Risk Loans decreased by 1%, meaning that out of the 619 instances, it predicted correctly almost 613.
+The Recall metric improved from 0.91 to 0.99 for the High-Risk Loans, indicating that the model now identifies 99% of the High-Risk Loans compared to 91% for the first Logistic Regression Model.
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+* It is more important to predict the High-Risk Loans than the others.

-If you do not recommend any of the models, please justify your reasoning.
+* It all depends on which metric is more important for each financial institution.
+If correctly identifying High-Risk Loans (precision) is the priority, then model 1 may be a better choice than model 2 by 1%.
+But, if capturing as many Hihgh-Risk Loans as possible, model 2 is better with a recall score of 99% compared to 91% of Machine Learning Model 1.